maxdiluca/massimilianodiluca/content/publication/ortenzi-2022/index.md

 publishDate: '2021-12-19T18:49:50.068189Z'
 publication_types:
 - '2'
-abstract: 'A human handing over an object modulates their grasp and movements to accommodate their partner’s capabilities, which greatly increases the likelihood of a successful transfer.
+abstract: A human handing over an object modulates their grasp and movements to accommodate their partner’s capabilities, which greatly increases the likelihood of a successful transfer.
 State-of-the-art robot behavior lacks this level of user understanding, resulting in